johanneskiesel/Comparing-Keyword-Importance-Across-Texts/README.md

 python keyword_extraction.py -method pmi -corpus /path/to/your_corpus.json
 ```

-The method will produce a csv in the following form:
+The method will produce a CSV in the following form:

 |Words | Document A | Document B | Document C|
 |:---  | :---:   | :---:   | ---:|